zhezhaozoe/thanos/paper/paper.md

 We developed a package to streamline a pathway-centric analysis of metagenomics data.
 It can analyze both contig-level data and MAG-level data within a single, general framework.
+The software is user-friendly and efficient, and it integrates well within the existing R ecosystem, in particular with the `phyloseq` and `ggplot2` packages.

-An obvious caveat is that, even if a gene has a high DNA copy number, this does not necessarily mean that the gene will be highly expressed.
+An obvious caveat of the Thanos method is that, even if a gene has a high DNA copy number, this does not necessarily mean that the gene will be highly expressed.
-Thus, whenever possible, metagenomics data should always be complemented by meta-transcriptomic experiments.
+Thus, whenever possible, metagenomics data should be complemented by meta-transcriptomic or even proteomics experiments.

-thanos requires three inputs: a list of genes of interest, which are identified by their KO (KEGG Ortholog) number [@kanehisa2000kegg]; the depths file, which represents the abundances of OTUs across samples (either raw contigs depths or binned MAGs depths); and the sequences files, which associate each OTU with the protein sequences that it contains.
-The `thanos` method consists in looking for the gene of interest in the sequences file using HMMer [@eddy2011hmm], then mapping the results back to the OTUs, in order to get a depth profile of the gene of interest across samples.
-However, these raw depths are not comparable across samples due to different overall sequencing depths.
-For this reason, they are normalised by the depths of the hits of single-copy marker genes that are universally conserved (for instance, any of the 120 marker genes from GTDB [@parks2021gtdb]).
-This enables us to interpret the final score as the average copy number of the gene of interest in the sample.
-An overview of the functions available in the package is shown in \autoref{fig:workflow}.
-However, there are also high-level function that automate most of the analysis in one step, as well as functions optimised for large-scale data.
-The reader is invited to consult the vignette of the package for further details.
+Even with this limitation, functional profiling of metagenomic samples can offer insights into not just which bacteria populate an environment, but also what are they doing there and how much are they doing it.
+This is especially relevant as even different strains of the same species can harbor sometimes vastly different gene portfolios, and therfore perform vastly different metabolic reactions.
+Thus, by looking at the genes directly instead of the taxonomy, we can gain a more nuanced picture of the role of the microbial community in an environment.
+Indeed, our package has been optimized for comparing functional profiles across environments.
+Even though we focused on metabolic pathways in this paper, the applicability of Thanos extends to any other phenotype that can be linked to genes.
+For example, it is possible to compare the abundance of pathogenic genes, or antimicrobial genes, or even different classes of CRISPR systems.
+In conclusion, we hope that our framework will enable new discoversies in environmental research.

 # Acknowledgments:
 This work was supported by the China Scholarship Council and the Science & Technology Basic Resources Investigation Program of China (Grant No. 2017FY100300).